-(ii) Credit related commitments
+(ii) Credit related financial guarantees

 The primary purpose of these instruments is to ensure that funds are available to a borrower as required.
-Guarantees which represent irrevocable assurances that the Company will make payments in the event that a counterparty cannot meet its obligations to third parties, carry the same credit risk as loans receivable.
-Commitments to extend credit represent unused portions of authorisations to extend credit in the form of loans or guarantees.
-With respect to credit risk on commitments to extend credit, the Company is potentially exposed to loss in an amount equal to the total unused commitments, if the unused amounts were to be drawn down.
-The Company monitors the term to maturity of credit related commitments, because longer-term commitments generally have a greater degree of credit risk than shorter-term commitments.
+Financial guarantees which represent irrevocable assurances that the Company will make payments in the event that a counterparty cannot meet its obligations to third parties, carry the same credit risk as loans receivable.
+All financial guarantees as presented in Note 33 of the separate financial statements were performing (Stage 1) as at 31 December 2024 and 31 December 2023.